Strive To Be Perfect

 Interesting Facts

-- A perfect score had not been thought even possible until Nadia’s achievement.
-This was reflected by the design of the Olympic scoreboards which could not display the number 10.
+A perfect score was considered impossible until Nadia’s achievement.
+The Olympic scoreboards could not even display the number 10.
 Her score was therefore shown as 1.00 instead.

-- It is not legally possible to break Nadia’s record as the youngest all-round gymnastics champion ever because she was 14 years old at the time, and the current legal age limit to participate in Olympic gymnastics is 16.
+Nadia’s record as the youngest all-round gymnastics champion cannot be broken today.
+She was 14 years old at the time, and the current legal age limit for Olympic gymnastics is 16.

 Quotes by Nadia Comaneci